bihealth/NeatMS/docs/first-steps/basic-usage.md

 []
 ```

 This is the sample exclusion list, the method supports either a list of objects of type NeatMS Sample, or a list of strings containing sample names `Sample.name`.
-Mixed list is supported too but be avoided.
+Mixed list is supported too but should be avoided.

 > Note that this exclusion list will affect the argument `min_group_size`.